patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 ### Bringing your own client-side filtering/sorting/pagination logic

 TODO this example will come in a separate PR
-TODO useTableControlState, but perform filtering/sorting/pagination inline before useTableControlProps TODO remark on how this may be helpful for incremental adoption TODO remark on how it is similar to the [basic server-side example](#server-side-filteringsortingpagination) except performing the logic in the component instead of on a mock server.
+TODO useTableState, but perform filtering/sorting/pagination inline before useTablePropHelpers TODO remark on how this may be helpful for incremental adoption TODO remark on how it is similar to the [basic server-side example](#server-side-filteringsortingpagination) except performing the logic in the component instead of on a mock server.